MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 #### Identify any clients relying on a non-standard port

-Azure Spring Cloud overwrites the `server.port` setting in the deployed application.
+Azure Spring Apps overwrites the `server.port` setting in the deployed application.
 If any clients of the clients rely on the application being available on a port other than 443, you will need to modify them.

 #### All other external resources